Custer High School (Milwaukee): Custer Controversy

 Further investigation shows that "Harvey Custer," the constable being referred to, never existed.
 He was the fabricated result of a transcription error.
 The man's name was actually "Harvey Carter," but The Illustrated Historical Atlas of Milwaukee County, Wisconsin, published in 1876, misspelled Harvey Carter's name as "Custer" when listing the men elected as the first officials of the Town of Granville.
 Granville Town Board minutes and census records from 1840 list the Constable as Harvey Carter.
 Carter is also listed in the 1842 and 1846 Granville census records.
 There are no records of a Harvey Custer ever living there.

 As for Custer Avenue, the Milwaukee County Register of Deeds records show Custer Avenue was initially named in “Payne’s Park Addition,” a subdivision planned in 1892 by Henry Clay Payne.
 As was a custom of the period, Payne's development pattern included new streets named after Civil War Generals Philip Sheridan, Lewis Wallace, and George A. Custer.
-Wallace avenue was eventually renamed but Sheridan and Custer avenues still exist.
-Custer Avenue and Custer High School were, in fact, named after American Civil War General George Armstrong Custer.
-The entire controversy ended when the school was renamed.
+Wallace Avenue was eventually renamed but Sheridan and Custer avenues still exist.
+Custer Avenue was in fact, named after American Civil War General George Armstrong Custer.